Due to COVID-19, Parish Office is closed to the public.

 - Adults Baptized as Christians

 The RCIA process also serves adults baptized in a Christian denomination or community who are now interested in living out their Christian life in the Catholic Church.
 Any baptism that has been performed with water and the Trinitarian formula (invoking the Father, Son, and Holy Spirit) is considered valid; therefore baptism is not repeated.
 Rather, we welcome these men and women into the full communion of the Catholic Church through their profession of faith and reception of the remaining sacraments of initiation: Confirmation and Eucharist.

 RCIA also includes adults who were baptized in the Catholic faith, but for whatever reason, did not complete their sacraments of initiation - Confirmation and Eucharist.
 These women and men are already a part of the full communion of the Catholic Church due to their Catholic baptism.

 What is involved in RCIA?
 When does it start?

 RCIA is comprised of a series of stages of formation (each with a different focus) that are marked by ritual steps transitioning a person from one stage to the next.

-Our next journey begins in late September or early October with the Inquire stage.
-During this stage, we meet weekly for an hour and a half to begin to reflect on how God is calling us and what it means to have faith in Jesus.
+Our next journey begins in late September or early October with the Inquiry stage.
+During this stage, we meet for an hour each week to begin to reflect on how God is calling us and what it means to have faith in Jesus.
 This is the time to ask questions and discern if becoming a Catholic is the right step for you.

 In early December, we celebrate our first ritual which publicly marks our desire to officially enter formation for initiation into the Catholic Church.
 This ritual moves us into our second stage of formation.
 Here we examine Church teachings, beliefs, customs and traditions.
 We will continue to reflect on the Sunday scripture.